-Based on your responses and the information provided by sponsors (including their geographic and scheduling availability), Career Services will match students and sponsors to the best of our ability.
-A Day in the Life is an exploratory program, and we ask that you be open, willing, and excited for any potential sponsor match.
+Based on your responses and the information provided by hosts (including their geographic and scheduling availability), Career Services will match students and sponsors to the best of our ability.
+A Day in the Life is an exploratory program, and we ask that you be open, willing, and excited for any potential match.
 Please only submit an application if you are ready for this challenge!

-All A Day in the Life participants are required to attend one of the mandatory match sessions on November 12, 13, and 14.
+All A Day in the Life participants are required to attend one of the mandatory orientation sessions on November 13, 14, 15, and 18.
 A virtual match session will be offered to students who are studying off campus.

 As a student participant, it will be your responsibility to:

-- Attend a mandatory match session to learn more about the selection process and how to maximize your time with your sponsor.
+- Attend a mandatory orientation session to learn more about the selection process and how to maximize your time with your host.
 Virtual information sessions will be offered to students who are studying off campus.

 - Contact your sponsor before winter break to arrange an agreeable shadow date.

-- Research the organization and career field of your sponsor before the shadow day.
-Students are encouraged to visit the Center for Career Services, make an appointment with a career counselor by calling 315-228-7380, or visit colgate.edu/careerservices for guidance.
+- Research the organization and career field of your host before the shadow day.
+Students are encouraged to visit the Center for Career Services, make an appointment with a career advisor by calling 315-228-7380, or visit colgate.edu/careerservices for guidance.

 - Arrange and pay for your own transportation to your shadow location.